 I love to write and talk tax.
 In addition to taxgirl.com, I’ve also written about taxes for Reuters, Time, and AOL’s WalletPop, and has been tapped for my ability to explain taxes in plain English by Esquire, National Public Radio’s Marketplace, CBS Radio’s Marketwatch, Inc., and the Philadelphia Inquirer.
 I’ve also been interviewed for a movie, An Inconvenient Tax, focusing on tax reform.
-This year, I’ve also published a book, Ask the TaxGirl: Everything Parents Should Know About Filing Taxes (Including Child Care Expenses, Medical Costs, and the Earned Income Tax Credit) together with Forbes (you can find it on Amazon.com in hardback or as an e-book).
+I’ve also published two books, Ask the TaxGirl: Everything Parents Should Know About Filing Taxes and Home, Sweet Rental: Busting The Hype Of Homeownership, together with Forbes.

 (Did I mention that I drink a lot of coffee?)

-And just to clarify, there are a number of folks flitting about the internet who use the name “taxgirl” intermittently.
-I’ve seen the name attached to sales of terrorist tee shirts (yeah, nice), comments about drug use, pushing merch for some questionable bands and the like.
+And just to clarify, there are a number of folks flitting about the internet who feel that it’s okay to use my trademark.
+I’ve seen the name attached to sales of terrorist tee shirts (yeah, nice), comments about drug use, pushing merch and the like.
 Here are a few tips:

-Most importantly, if it’s a tax site not registered at www.taxgirl.com, it’s not me.
-There are a few rogue site flitting about – not me.
+- Most importantly, if it’s a tax site not registered at www.taxgirl.com, it’s not me.
+There are a few rogue sites flitting about – not me.